 - 1% back for everything else

 Cash back is received in the form of Reward Dollars that can be redeemed for statement credits.
 There isn’t an annual fee (See Rates & Fees).
-The one-time welcome bonus is $200 back after spending $1,000 in the first 3 months of the account opening.
+The one-time welcome bonus is $100 back after spending $1,000 in the first 6 months of the account opening.
+You can also earn 20% back on amazon.com purchases, up to $200 back, in the first 6 months of card membership.

 Learn more: 20 reasons to have the Blue Cash Everyday Card